 The phenomenon of radioactivity was discovered in 1896 by the French scientist Henri Becquerel (1852-1908) while working with phosphorescent materials that glow in the dark after exposure to light.
+He wrapped a photographic plate in black paper and placed various phosphorescent salts on it; all results were negative until he used uranium salts that later blackened the plate.
+This actually had nothing to do with phosphorescence as the effect persisted even when the mineral was kept in the dark, while other non-phosphorescent salts of uranium and even metallic uranium, also blackened the plate.
 Other early researchers, such as Rutherford, Villard and the Curies, discovered that other 'heavy' elements, such as radium also exhibited similar features that were soon realized to be a new form of radiation, as suggested by the recent discovery of X-rays.
 This new radiation was more complicated: several different types of radiation were found.
 Nonetheless, Ernest Rutherford (1871-1937) demonstrated that the intensity of radiation diminished with time according to a simple exponential decay formula, differing only by a single factor (later called the half-life for that material and decay mode).
 It was soon found that there were three types of radiation, named alpha, beta and gamma, in increasing order of their ability to penetrate matter.
 Gamma radiation was found to be purely high-energy electromagnetic (like X-rays) while the other two reacted differently to electric and magnetic fields.
 The alpha rays were found to be positively charged helium nuclei while the beta rays were shown to be high-energy electrons.
 Radioactive decay is found only with some elements with an atomic number of 83 (bismuth) or higher.
 Alpha decay is only seen with heavy elements that ultimately end with non-radioactive lead.
 Rutherford demonstrated that many of these decay processes actually changed one element into another: shattering the classical ideas that atoms were eternal and unchangeable (although they still appeared to be 'indivisible' at that time).